tstatler/doctools/guides/node/quickstart/README.md

       socket.broadcast.emit('message', data);
     }

-This event handler will be configured(in `config.json`) to respond to a certain event to broadcast received chat message from a client to all other chat clients.
+This event handler will be configured (in `config.json`) to respond to a certain event to broadcast a received chat message from a client to all other chat clients.

 ### config.json

-`config.json` contains all configurations of route mappings, filters and websocket event handlers.
+`config.json` contains configuration sections for route mappings, filters and websocket event handlers.
+This configuration file binds requests to handlers (functions).
-It is the key configuration file of the application for binding requests to handlers(functions).

 **/config.json**

     {
       "routes":